 Work Binders: Clinicians are to prepare a 3-ring work binder on each client that shall only contain client assigned numbers, not client names or other identifying information.
-These binders are allowed to go home and are placed in the observation rooms during the clinic sessions.
+These binders are allowed to go home and are made available to the Clinic Instructor during the clinic sessions.
 Work binders contain the following information: weekly session plans, current semester SOAP notes, data sheets and data summary sheets, working materials, home programs.

-4.3 Client Confidentiality
+4.11 Client Confidentiality